Moline, Illinois: Geography

+According to the United States Census Bureau, the city has a total area of 16.935 sqmi, of which 16.767 sqmi is land and 0.168 sqmi (0.99%) is water.

 The city of Moline is nestled beside and on a broad bluff situated between the banks of the Mississippi River and Rock River in Rock Island County, Illinois.
 The city's highland areas are cut across by many deep ravines that break up the city into natural neighborhoods.
 The city is bounded to the east by East Moline and to the west by Rock Island.

 Moline is located approximately 165 mi west of Chicago and approximately 164 mi northwest of Springfield, Illinois.
 Moline and its neighboring communities within the Quad Cities form the largest urban area along the Mississippi River between the Twin Cities (Minneapolis-St. Paul) to the north and St. Louis to the south, and are located approximately halfway between them.
 The area is served by four interstate highways: Interstate 74 (which runs directly through Moline, bisecting it in roughly equal halves), Interstate 280 (which serves as a ring road around the Quad Cities), Interstate 80 (which crosses the Mississippi River a few miles to the northeast of Moline), and Interstate 88 (which begins on the eastern border of the Quad Cities and ends in Hillside, Illinois, near Chicago).

-According to the 2010 census, the city has a total area of 16.66 sqmi, of which 16.43 sqmi (or 98.62%) is land and 0.23 sqmi (or 1.38%) is water.